Aung-Zaw-Moe/Inventory-Management-System/README.md

 2. Register a new user or log in with existing credentials
 3. Navigate through the menu to manage products, categories, and brands

-## Testing
-To run the test:
-- php artisan test
 ## License

 This project is open-source and available under the MIT License.
 [MIT license](https://opensource.org/licenses/MIT).